 - You may be asked to wash your hair with a special antiseptic shampoo the night before the surgery.

-- You may receive a sedative before the procedure to help you relax.
+- You may get medicine (sedative) before the procedure to help you relax.

 - Based on your condition, your doctor may request other specific preparation.

-A craniotomy generally requires a hospital stay of 3 to 7 days.
+A craniotomy generally requires a hospital stay of 3 to 7 days or more, depending on your condition.
 You may also go to a rehabilitation unit for several days after your hospital stay.
 Procedures may vary depending on your condition and your doctor's practices.

 Generally, a craniotomy follows this process:

-- You will remove any clothing, jewelry, or other objects that may interfere with the procedure and put on a hospital gown.
+- You will take off any clothing, jewelry, or other objects that may interfere with the procedure and put on a hospital gown.

-- A urinary catheter will be inserted to drain your urine.
+- A urinary catheter will be put in to drain your urine.

-- You will be positioned on the operating table to provide the best access to the side of the brain to be operated on.
+- You will be placed on the operating table to give the surgeon the best access to the side of the brain to be operated on.

-- Your head will be shaved and the skin over the surgical site will be cleaned with an antiseptic solution.
+- Staff will shave your head and clean the skin over the surgical site with an antiseptic solution.

-- Various types of incisions may be used, depending on the affected area of the brain.
+- The surgeon may use various types of incisions, depending on the affected area of the brain.
 If an endoscope is used, the incisions may be smaller.

-- Your head will be held in place by a Mayfield 3 pin head holder or similar device, which will be removed at the end of the surgery.
+- Your head will be held in place by a Mayfield 3 pin head holder or similar device.
+The device will be removed at the end of the surgery.

-- A medical drill may be used to make burr holes in the skull.
-A special saw may be used to carefully cut the bone.
+- The surgeon may use a medical drill to make burr holes in the skull.
+He or she may use a special saw to carefully cut the bone.

 - The bone flap will be removed and saved.

-- The thick outer covering of the brain directly underneath the bone (dura mater) will be separated from the bone and carefully cut open to expose the brain.
+- The surgeon will separate the thick outer covering of the brain directly underneath the bone (dura mater) from the bone and carefully cut it open to expose the brain.

 In the hospital

-Right after the procedure, you will be taken to a recovery room to be watched before being taken to the intensive care unit (ICU) to be closely monitored.
-Or you may be taken directly to the ICU from the operating room.
+Right after the procedure, you will be taken to a recovery room to be closely watched before being taken to the intensive care unit (ICU).
+In some cases, you may be taken directly to the ICU from the operating room.